 4.2.1.9 Day-Ahead Bids from Demand Reduction Providers to Supply Energy from Demand Reductions

-Demand Reduction Providers offering Energy from Demand Side Resources shall: (i) bid in whole megawatts and (ii) identify the amount of demand in megawatts, that is available for commitment in the Day-Ahead Market (for every hour of the dispatch day) and (iii) identify the prices at which the Demand Reduction Provider will voluntarily enter into dispatch commitments to reduce demand; provided, however, the price at which the Demand Reduction Provider will voluntarily enter into dispatch commitments to reduce demand shall be no lower than $75/MW hour.
-The Bids will identify the minimum period of time that the Demand Reduction Provider is willing to reduce demand.
+Demand Reduction Providers offering Energy from Demand Side Resources shall: (i) bid in whole megawatts and (ii) identify the amount of demand in megawatts, that is available for commitment in the Day-Ahead Market (for every hour of the dispatch day) and (iii) identify the prices at which the Demand Reduction Provider will voluntarily enter into dispatch commitments to reduce demand; provided, however, the price at which the Demand Reduction Provider will voluntarily enter into dispatch commitments to reduce demand shall be no lower than the Monthly Net Benefit Offer Floor, as determined in accordance with this section.
+The Bids will identify the minimum period of time that the Demand Reduction Provider is willing to reduce demand, however the minimum period may not be less than one hour.
 The Bid may separately identify the Demand Reduction Provider’s Curtailment Initiation Cost.
-Demand Reduction Bids from Demand Reduction Providers that are not accepted in the Day-Ahead Market shall expire at the close of the Day-Ahead Market..
+Demand Reduction Bids from Demand Reduction Providers that are not accepted in the Day-Ahead Market shall expire at the close of the Day-Ahead Market.

+The ISO shall perform the Net Benefits Test and post on its web site the Monthly Net Benefit Offer Floor for each month by the 15th of the preceding month in accordance with ISO Procedures.
+The Net Benefits Test shall establish the threshold price below which the dispatch of Energy from Demand Side Resources is not cost-effective.
+The Net Benefits Test shall consist of the following steps: (1) the ISO shall compile hourly supply curves for the Reference Month; (2) the ISO shall develop the average supply curve for the Study Month by updating the Reference Month supply curves for retirements and new entrants, and adjusting offers for changes in fuel prices; (3) the ISO shall apply an appropriate mathematical formula to smooth the average supply curve; and (4) the ISO shall evaluate the smoothed average supply curve to determine the Monthly Net Benefit Floor for the Study Month.
+The ISO shall apply the Monthly Net Benefit Offer Floor, as so calculated, to Bids submitted by Demand Response Providers for all hours in the Study Month.
+Following the posting of the Monthly Net Benefit Offer Floor, the ISO shall monitor the gas prices utilized in the Net Benefits Test and recalculate the Monthly Net Benefit Offer Floor in the event that such prices vary by more than $0.75/mmBTU, as measured on the last gas trading day that is no less than 4 business days prior to the first day of the Study Month.
+The ISO shall post any recalculated Monthly Net Benefit Offer Floor to its website in accordance with ISO Procedures.

+The ISO shall promptly post corrections, where necessary, to the Monthly Net Benefit Offer Floor.
+Corrections shall only apply to errors in conducting the calculations described above and/or in posting the properly calculated Monthly Net Benefit Offer Floor.
+Corrections shall not include recalculations based on changes in gas prices as set forth above.
+The ISO shall not use any correction to the Monthly Net Benefit Offer Floor to determine revised Day-Ahead Market clearing prices for periods prior to the imposition of the correction.

 4.2.2 ISO Responsibility to Establish a Statewide Load Forecast